Ghalastic/Algorithm-of-Feet/README.md

 -	The motion of the last segment of the foot can be approximated to a flexion/extension movement of the toes, which rotate around the MTP joint and the interphalangeal joints.
 The MTP joint is usually described as a condyloid joint, while the interphalangeal joints resemble revolute joints.
 ####
-To replicate the behavior of the human foot, a new compliant foot mechanism based on the kinematic scheme in the next figure is here presented.
+To replicate the behavior of the human foot, a new compliant foot mechanism based on the kinematic scheme in the next figure is presented.
 The proposed mechanism is based on a compliant mechanism in the plant, which can be approximated with a revolute‐revolute‐prismatic‐revolute architecture, with revolute joints in points B, C, and D, and a link of varying length between B and D.
 ####
 ![fig6](https://github.com/user-attachments/assets/964573fc-6532-420d-a9bf-f8841f37e685)
 ####